[Updated: September 2018]

 60 seconds rest

-I do this on the slideboard and focus on trying to get as many strides in as I can.
+At Custom Strength, we do this on the slideboard and focus on trying to get as many strides in as possible.
 It’s easy to look at this and think 5 seconds of work is nothing.
 But look at it another way: how important is it to explode with those first two steps?
 Short bursts where you push yourself to be as fast as possible (which means you need rest) are huge helpers with that.

 Day 2: On-Court Conditioning